codesleeps/pixelcraft-bloom/.github/CICD_SETUP.md

-# PixelCraft Bloom CI/CD Pipeline Setup
+# AgentsFlowAI CI/CD Pipeline Setup

 This guide explains how to set up the CI/CD pipeline for PixelCraft Bloom using GitHub Actions.